catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 ![Order Component](./images/order_component.png)

-`garden.subscribeOrders` will create a socket connection with the orderbook backend, fetch all orders on the first request and update orders on subsequent requests.
+`garden.subscribeOrders` will create a socket connection with the orderbook backend, fetches all orders on the first request and updated-orders on subsequent requests.
 Now performing actions on orders is as follows.

 ```ts
 const swapper = garden.getSwap(order);